uazw/supply/README.md

 ## Assumptions

+* Each drug has multiple batches.
+* Pharmacies contract for specific drug types, not individual batches.
-* auditing is not part of business rule, it's unnecessary to create service for it.
+* Auditing is not part of business rule, it's unnecessary to create service for it.